 The 2010 Approved Water Resources Functional Master Plan contains policies and strategies related to the sustainability, protection and preservation of drinking water, stormwater, and wastewater systems within the County, on a Countywide level.
 These policies are not intended to be implemented on individual properties or projects and instead will be reviewed periodically on a Countywide level.
-As such, each property was reviewed and found to be consistent with the various Countywide and area master plans, County ordinances for stormwater management, floodplain and woodland conservation, and programs implemented by the Prince George's County Department of Permitting, Inspections and Enforcement (DPIE), Prince George's County Health and Human Services (HHS), Prince George's County Department of Environmental Resources (DOE), Prince George's Soil Conservation District (SCD), Maryland-National Park and Planning Commission (M-NCPPC) and Washington Suburban and Sewer and Sanitary Commission (WSSC) are also deemed to be consistent with this master plan.
+As such, each property was reviewed and found to be consistent with the various Countywide and area master plans, County ordinances for stormwater management, floodplain and woodland conservation, and programs implemented by the Prince George's County Department of Permitting, Inspections and Enforcement (DPIE), the Prince George's County Department of Health and Human Services, the Prince George's County Department of Environmental Resources, the Prince George's Soil Conservation District, the Maryland-National Capital Park and Planning Commission (M-NCPPC), and the Washington Suburban Sanitary Commission are also deemed to be consistent with this master plan.